PrintedProto/3D-on-an-ATmega328p/README.md

-I had to use SPI in two places: the ATmega328P drives the OLED via its SPI pins, but it is itself programmed via the SPI pins of the "big brother" siting on the right of the breadboard: a Raspberry PI2 I use to program the ATmega328P's flash via avrdude.
+I had to use SPI in two places: the ATmega328P drives the OLED via its SPI pins, but it is itself programmed via the SPI pins of the "big brother" siting on the right of the breadboard: a Raspberry PI2 I use to program the ATmega328P's flash via <a href="contrib/avrdude_gpio.conf.patch">avrdude</a>.
 And yes, the SPI pins are shared.

-All in all - nice, clean fun.

 Thoroughly enjoyed playing with HW again :-)